Online Therapy in Saskatchewan, Alberta, Manitoba & BC

 Single-event trauma

-A specific experience that overwhelmed your system, such as an accident, sudden loss, or assault.
+A specific overwhelming experience such as an accident, loss, or assault.

 Complex trauma

-Repeated or ongoing experiences that shaped how you learned to cope, relate, and stay safe over time.
+Ongoing or repeated experiences that shaped how you learned to cope, relate, and stay safe.

 Developmental (childhood) trauma